 The Infiniti Q50 is stacked with standard equipment, has distinctive styling and runs silently in town, but its German alternatives are all much better buys in just about every sense.

 If you’re on the hunt for a premium hybrid saloon, then you may have overlooked the Infiniti Q50.
 You see, the Japanese brand is relatively small in the UK, but the Q50 is a genuine alternative to cars such as the BMW 3 Series, Audi A4 and Mercedes C-Class.

-The Q50 has quite a job on its hands if it hopes to beat the best in its class in terms of interior quality and, sad to say, it’s a long way off the best.
+On the outside, the Infiniti Q50’s swooping lines and distinct front end mean it stands out.
+But the Infiniti Q50 has quite a job on its hands if it hopes to beat the best in its class in terms of interior quality.
+And…, it’s a long way off the best.

-The same is true of the infotainment system, which does without a BMW iDrive style scroll knob – instead many of the car’s systems can be operated either via buttons on the seven-inch touchscreen, controls mounted to the steering wheel, or through voice commands.
+The same is true of the infotainment system, which does without a BMW iDrive style scroll knob – instead many of the car’s systems can be operated either via buttons on the 7-inch touchscreen, controls mounted to the steering wheel, or through voice commands.
 Even the graphics on the various screens are poorly laid out and aren’t as crisp as you’ll find in the latest rivals.

 The Q50 feels a little cramped inside for a car of this class.
 There’s plenty of room in the front – the same is true for all rivals, though – but the rear seats suffer from a shortage of legroom and anyone sitting in the middle will be treated to a perched position and foot room that has been eaten into by the car’s transmission tunnel.